What is the Mayor’s Challenge?

 - Trim Trail – a nature and exercise trail that would get the whole family activities be free to use and encourage residents to learn about their wonderful parks and exercises to keep them fit and healthy.

 - Benches, Plants and Living Walls – more benches, plants or living walls throughout parks or shopping centers to brighten up the town.

 - Helping the Homeless – a fact sheet for local organisations and schools containing information about homelessness and how you can help the homeless, for example places to donate old blankets and clothes.

 School children that took part received a pin badge from the Mayor.

-The trim trail design has been finalised and is likely to be installed in New Hall Valley Park in early 2018 as a result of the Mayor’s Challenge and the children’s ideas.
+The trim trail was installed in New Hall Valley Park in early 2018 as a result of the Mayor’s Challenge and the children’s ideas.